Ahmed101Mohammed/dates-remainder/README.md

 ```
 In the terminal when being in the directory of the project "dates-remainder".
 #### Fourth Step:
-- In VS code environment in the EXPLORER tap, you will find in the bottom this tap: "> JAVA PROJECTS".
+- In VS code environment in the EXPLORER tap, you will find at the bottom this tap: "> JAVA PROJECTS".
 - Click on the tap and you will see a new tap called: "> [] dates-reminder".
 - Click on it and many taps will appear, Make the mouse over on this tap: "> [] Referenced Libraries"
 - Then the plus + sign will appear.
 Press it and find the field that you installed in the ***Therd Step***.